 WP Heatmap

-A simple and easy-to-use heatmap plugin that allows you to track clicks, taps, and mouse movements on your site.
+A simple and easy-to-use heatmap plugin allows you to track clicks, taps, and mouse movements on your site.
 It offers a free basic and paid plan starting at $39/year.

 Mouseflow